History of nursing in the United Kingdom

+The history of nursing in the United Kingdom describes the development of nursing from an unregulated and low-paid occupation into a regulated, graduate profession.
+Developing from a tradition of monastic infirmaries, nursing as a profession was popularised most in the 19th century by Florence Nightingale, who alongside others sought to introduce a formally trained caring profession to complement medicine.
+The establishment of the Nightingale Training School at St Thomas’ Hospital in 1860 marked the beginning of organised nursing education in the UK and preceded similar developments across the country.
+The profession matured throughout the 20th century, with state registration introduced by the Nurses Registration Act 1919 and a royal college established in 1928.
+The establishment of the National Health Service in 1948 resulted most of hospital nursing moving into the public sector and more standardised approaches to care.
+Since then there has been a shift towards nursing being a graduate profession; all UK pre-registration nursing programmes being at undergraduate degree level from 2013 with an emphasis on evidence-based practice.

 19th century

 Before the advent of training, nursing was often casual and low paid.
 Pay in London voluntary hospitals was between 6 shillings and 9s 6d a week, with some board and lodging.
 Outside London, pay was much lower.
 Few nurses were described as educated.
 Facilities in hospitals were poor, though some began to provide meals for nurses.
 The designation sister arose from the ministry of religious sisters, who were recruited separately from nurses and were more respectable, honest and conscientiously devoted to the welfare of patients (which often brought them into conflict with the hospital authorities).
 Matrons, whose work was largely administrative, were even more so.
 The Nursing Sisters of St John the Divine (est. 1848) and the All Saints Sisters of the Poor (1851) provided the nursing staff for several of London's largest teaching hospitals, including King's College, Charing Cross and University College Hospitals until close to the end of the century.

 Nursing in the Poor Law infirmaries was largely carried out by able-bodied paupers, who were not paid.
 In 1866 there were a total of 53 nurses employed in the 11 metropolitan workhouses, at an average annual salary of £20 18s (equivalent to 8 shillings per week).